 Virgin White Tea Plantation

 We combined our visit to Galle with a trip to the nearby Virgin White Tea Plantation where you can sample a variety of teas in beautiful surroundings.
 Virgin White refers to the method of tea picking based on an ancient Chinese tradition.
 Virgin White Tea is never touched by human hands and all pickers where gloves and use golden scissors.
 It was very interesting to see.
 Our guide was very knowledgable about the tea making process and while perhaps not as striking as tea plantations around Kandy was definitely worth a visit.

 Galle is surrounded by miles of lovely beaches and resorts.
 If you are wanting some beach time after spending time in Galle we recommend heading to Unawatuna Beach.

-Best Places to Stay in Galle
+Best things to do in Galle with Kids?

 If you enjoyed this post and are interested in finding out more about Southern Sri Lanka you may also want to check out these posts: